• Skip to primary navigation

 • Dark Chocolate: Look for bars with higher cacao % and lower sugar and chop them yourself.

-1. Place all ingredients, except chocolate into bowl of food processor.
 Process.
-Scrape down the sides and process some more, until the batter is smooth and creamy.
+Scrape down side and process again, until the batter is smooth and creamy.

 Debra’s Pro Tips